sudosammy/kraken-sandbox/README.md

    python app.py
    ```

-4. The API will be available at http://localhost:5001 and API credentials will be printed to the console.
+4. The API will be available at http://localhost:5001 and API credentials will be printed to the console & are available at http://localhost:5001/admin.

 ### Making API Requests